 The main reason to visit Mother Teresa Cathedral is to soak up the views from the bell tower, the tallest vantage point around.
 You can take an elevator to the top for just €1.50.
 Once there, walk around the tower soaking up 360-degree views of the city and countryside.

 Anyone not yet clued up on Kosovan history may wonder why on earth there’s a statue and boulevard dedicated to an ex-US president.
 This is why I recommend reading up on the history before you explore the attractions in Pristina.

 Built in thanks to the US for helping them win the war against Serbia, the boulevard represents gratitude for Kosovan independence.
-The same level of admiration applies to Tony Blair (which seems controversial given later events) and apparently many Kosovan teenagers are named after him.
+The same level of admiration applies to Tony Blair (a feeling not shared by much of the world given later world events relating to foreign involvement) and apparently, many Kosovan teenagers are named after him.

 Spot the Përmendorja statue